Configuration spaces of circles in the plane: Introduction

 \subsection{Acknowledgments}

-Thanks are due to Yuliy Baryshnikov, Matt Kahle, Robbie Lyman, and Thomas Rot for helpful discussions.
+Thanks are due to Yuliy Baryshnikov, Matt Kahle, Robbie Lyman, Dan Margalit, and Thomas Rot for helpful discussions.
 Special thanks goes out to Renee Hoekzema for several enlightening research conversations that occurred in Oxford and Amsterdam during the first author's sabbatical.
+We are also grateful to the referee for several very helpful suggestions.
 JC's research has been partially supported by NSF grant CCF-1850052 and NASA Contract 80GRC020C0016.
 MZ is supported by Simons grant \#635763.